Kenneth-Gollaher/CS-305-8-1-Journal/README.md

 # How did you approach the need to increase layers of security?
 What techniques or strategies would you use in the future to assess vulnerabilities and determine mitigation techniques?

+A way that I increased the layers of securiity is through the dependency checks to see which vulnerability you currently have and refactor the code and run another dependency check.
+Another way is to continually read up on and monitor any information regarding security and staying current on what new vulnerabilities are preset worldwide.
+Staying current is an important technique.
+One of the tools that I recently found that might be helpful in the future is the Hash Online tool to check the functionality.
+The link is below.

+- https://emn178.github.io/online-tools/sha256.html (Link to Hash Online Tool).

 # How did you ensure the code and software application were functional and secure?
 After refactoring code, how did you check to see whether you introduced new vulnerabilities?